University of Greater Manchester: Campus

 The university is primarily situated on an urban campus between Deane Road and Derby Street in Bolton.
 There are two halls of residence, although the university intends to relocate all services on to a single site in the centre of Bolton.

 There is an academic centre in Ras Al Khaimah, United Arab Emirates.

 Facilities

 Senate House

-Formally known as Deane Tower, Senate House underwent refurbishment in 2004 to become a centre for design disciplines, research and consultancy services.
+Formally known as Deane Tower, Senate House underwent refurbishment in 2004 to become a centre for design disciplines, research, and consultancy services.

 The Chancellor's Building

-Following the remodelling and centralisation of the University campus in 2007, a new £2.5 million Social Learning Zone for student study and Students' Union bar was built.
+After the remodelling and centralisation of the university campus in 2007, a new £2.5 million Social Learning Zone for student study and Students' Union bar was built.

 The building also houses the university library, student services and coffee shop.

 Eagle Tower

-The five-storey building houses subject areas such as Art & Design, Photography, Graphics, Media Studies, Special & Visual Effects and Psychology as well as academic offices.
+The five-storey building houses academic offices and subject areas including art & design, photography, graphics, media studies, special & visual effects, and psychology.

 Bolton One

 The Bolton One facility is a £31 million, three-way partnership with Bolton Council and NHS Bolton situated on the university's campus.
 The university contributed around £7 million to the development.
 The purpose-built centre houses new health, science and sports teaching and research facilities – as well as a sports complex.